Visionary Eye Center

 Intense Pulsed Light (IPL) Therapy

 Intense pulsed light (IPL) therapy has shown great promise in reducing inflammation in the lids and helping dry eye.
 And it makes your skin look great to boot!
-IPL is not directly available through the Visionary Eye Center at this time, but we work closely with a surgery center that can perform this procedure for our patients if deemed necessary.
+We offer IPL treatment in our Reno office.

 Autologous Serum